Members of Citizens’ Climate Lobby’s Governing Board

 Professor Ross Astoria teaches political science and law at the University of Wisconsin, where he has been recognized as an outstanding educator by Phi Delta Kappa.
 He recently completed a chapter on greenhouse gas mitigation and utility law for a forthcoming Oxford University Press book.
-Ross is group leader for the CCL’s Racine-Kenosha chapter, and liaison to the office of Speaker of the House Paul Ryan.
+Ross is the group leader for the CCL’s Racine-Kenosha chapter and liaison to the office of Speaker of the House Paul Ryan.

 Professor Astoria has recently published on several aspects of international trade and greenhouse gas mitigation policy, including carbon border tax adjustments.

 George Hetzel (Secretary and Treasurer)

 Having earned his his M.S. in Fisheries and Wildlife Biology, George Hetzel began a 25-year career in real estate in San Diego County; this experience became the basis for the real estate agent training and coaching program he created and oversees.